zordius/subtask.js/README.md

 We can use <a href="https://www.google.com/search?q=javascript+promise">promise</a> to prevent callback hell.

-**Parellel is better**
+**Parallel is better**

-For performance, manybe we can get modules in parallel?
+For performance, maybe we can get modules in parallel?
 For this we should change the interfaces of modules a bit, make then return a function.

 ```javascript
 var somePage = function (req, res) {